 Jeddah has a history that predates modern Arabia.
-As one of the Gulf’s oldest seaports and the gateway to the holy city of Makkah, Jeddah has been welcoming the world for centuries: an act that has helped shape the city into the culturally rich melting pot it is today
+As one of the Gulf’s oldest seaports and the gateway to the holy city of Makkah, Jeddah has been welcoming the world for centuries — which has helped transform the city into the culturally rich melting pot it is today.

-For a fascinating delve into Jeddah’s long and cosmopolitan past, take a trip to the Tayebat Museum, where a superbly curated portrayal of the city’s 2,500-year history awaits.
-Located in the Al Faisaliyah district, the museum is housed in a multi-room complex that recreates the traditional Hijazi architecture of the old city, with bay windows overlaid with intricate wooden latticework and ornate coral masonry.
+For a fascinating look into Jeddah’s long and cosmopolitan past, take a trip to the Tayebat Museum for a superbly curated representation of the city’s 2,500-year history.
+Located in the Al Faisaliyah district, the museum is housed in a multiroom complex that re-creates the traditional Hijazi architecture of the old city, with bay windows overlaid with intricate wooden lattice work and ornate coral masonry.

-With three floors of in-depth exhibits, the museum is an excellent way to learn about the history and foundation of Jeddah, Saudi Arabia, and the wider Arabian Peninsula.
+With several floors of in-depth exhibits, the museum offers a living history lesson on the foundation of Jeddah, Saudi Arabia and the wider Arabian Peninsula.
 There is also an entire floor dedicated to the city’s rich Islamic heritage.

-Highlights include an intricately modeled recreation of the pilgrimage to Makkah, including the Kaaba, the square building located in the center of the Grand Mosque, the holiest shrine in Islam.
-Accompanying information in both Arabic and English gives detailed descriptions of the key areas marking Prophet Muhammad’s journey.
+Highlights include an intricately modeled re-creation of the pilgrimage to Makkah, including the Kaaba, the square building located in the center of the Grand Mosque, the holiest shrine in Islam.
+Accompanying material in both Arabic and English gives detailed descriptions of the key areas marking Prophet Muhammad’s journey.

-Elsewhere you’ll find exquisite art, early manuscripts, pottery, old coins and weapons and a map detailing the spread of Islam throughout the world.
+Elsewhere on the floor, you’ll find exquisite art, early manuscripts, pottery, old coins and weapons, and a map detailing the spread of Islam throughout the world.

-The museum’s exhibits on pre-Islamic history travel even further back in time, particularly in relation to Jeddah, where settlements are believed to have existed as far back as the 6th century AD.
+The museum’s exhibits on pre-Islamic history travel even further back in time, particularly in relation to Jeddah, where settlements are believed to have existed in the sixth century A.D.

-From primitive life millions of years ago, when Arabia is said to have spilled over with rivers and green meadows, to the formation of the modern kingdom by its founding ruler King Abdul Aziz, the museum leaves no stone unturned in its depiction of the country’s history.
+From primitive life millions of years ago, when Arabia spilled over with rivers and green meadows, to the formation of the modern kingdom by its founding ruler King Abdulaziz, the museum leaves no stone unturned in its depiction of the country’s history.

-Adorning the walls are pictures of the king with foreign dignitaries including British Prime Minister Winston Churchill and US President Franklin D. Roosevelt, along with the story of his rise to power and his reign over a newly unified kingdom.
+Adorning the walls are pictures of the king with foreign dignitaries including British Prime Minister Winston Churchill and U.S. President Franklin D. Roosevelt, along with the story of King Abdulaziz’s rise to power and his reign over a newly unified kingdom.

-Elsewhere in the museum you’ll discover exhibits on Saudi culture, including nomadic Bedouin life, traditional clothing (including a section on Hijazi bridal wear), and the history of the country’s monetary coins and notes.
+Visitors can also browse exhibits on Saudi culture, including nomadic Bedouin life, traditional clothing (including a section on Hijazi bridal wear), and the country’s currency.